Breakfast by country: United Kingdom and Ireland

 Another traditional British breakfast consists of porridge, although now associated with Scotland, it has been consumed across Britain as a staple food since at least the Middle Ages.
 The breakfast cereal Scott's Porage Oats was produced in Glasgow in 1880.
 Before the arrival of American-style breakfast cereals in the early 20th century, dried bread soaked in hot milk or tea and porridge (boiled oats) was the common daily breakfast, while leftover vegetables (often, cabbage) and potatoes not eaten the night before were often served re-fried becoming 'bubble-and-squeak'; in Ireland, the dish is known as colcannon.
 Traditionally, breakfast would be served with a small amount of fruit, such as a slice of orange, believed to prevent the onset of scurvy.
 Also traditional, but now less popular breakfasts included fish in the form of kippers (smoked herring) with poached egg and toast, and kedgeree (a Scoto-Indian smoked haddock, egg, and rice dish originating in Colonial India).
 Most British breakfasts are consumed with tea, coffee, or fruit juice.

 In Old English, breakfast was known as morgenmete, meaning "morning meal".

 A continental breakfast in UK and Irish hotels normally consists of baked goods (fresh bread, toast, pastries such as croissants or pain au chocolat etc.) slices of cheese and cold meat, cereal, yogurts, fruit and drinks like coffee, tea, or fruit juices.
 Although this is the traditional breakfast in parts of continental Europe, elsewhere these breakfasts are common only in the hospitality sector (particularly in economy and limited service hotels with no restaurant, as they require little preparation).

 North America

-As with other continents around the world, breakfasts in North America vary widely from country to country, depicting variations of both American and continental breakfasts.
+As with other continents around the world, breakfasts in North America vary widely between countries, including variations of both American and continental breakfasts.